caneara/varnish/docs/pages/introduction.md

 This library contains a complete set of UI components.
 They range from something as simple as a button, to as complex as a Markdown-based text editor.

-Originally, these components were part of Lumeno's codebase, however they have since been extracted, extended and made available for [open-source](https://ui.lumeno.dev/LICENSE.md) use.
+Originally, these components were part of Lumeno's codebase, however they have since been extracted, extended and made available for [open-source](https://varnish.caneara.com/LICENSE.md) use.

-> Lumeno UI is in early development and only has a handful of components at this time.
+> Varnish is in early development and only has a handful of components at this time.
 Feel free to follow [@mattkingshott](https://twitter.com/mattkingshott) to receive updates.

 ## What is Lumeno?